gvsu-cis350/base/docs/software_requirements_specification.md

    1. The game shall display a new scene or line of dialogue when the player clicks the screen.
    2. The player shall earn favor points with a romanceable character upon choosing a specific dialogue option.
    3. The game shall provide response options to interact with romanceable characters.
+   4. The player shall choose one dialogue option from several dialogue options when prompted by the game.
-   4. The game shall update the player's stats after each dialogue selection.
+   5. The game shall update the player's stats after each dialogue selection.
 4. Story Branching
    1. The game shall branch into different storylines according to chosen dialogue options.
    2. The player shall unlock the good ending of a romanceable character when the player has enough favor points with the character.